hrl-2024/3D-Website/README.md

 # How to run this project:
 use `npm run dev` to run the website locally (also during development)

-After you've done with developing it, use `npm run build` to build a stable version
+After you've done with developing it, use `npm run build` to build a stable version.
+You can find the version in dist folder, and you can use that to deploy the website to your domain.